anetapuha/freeCodeCamp/docs/style-guide-for-guide-articles.md

 ## Resources

-If there are other Guide resources you think campers would benefit from, add them at the bottom in a "Resources" section with a bulleted list.
+If there are other guide resources you think campers would benefit from, add them at the bottom in a "Resources" section with a bulleted list.

 ```markdown
 ### Resources